Bertrand Delanoë

 Bertrand Delanoë ([bɛʁtʁɑ̃ dəlanɔe]; born 30 May 1950) is a French retired politician who served as Mayor of Paris from 2001 to 2014.
-A member of the Socialist Party (PS), he previously served in the National Assembly from 1981 to 1986 and Senate from 1995 until 2001.
+A member of the Socialist Party (PS), he previously served in the National Assembly from 1981 to 1986 and in the Senate from 1995 until 2001.

-Early life
+Early life and education

-Bertrand Delanoë was born 30 May 1950 in Tunis, at that time a protectorate of the French colonial empire, to a French mother and a French-Tunisian father.
+Delanoë was born 30 May 1950 in Tunis, at that time a protectorate of the French colonial empire, to a French mother and a French-Tunisian father.
 His father, a land surveyor, was atheist while his mother, a nurse, was Roman Catholic.

 At 6 years old, Delanoë became a member of the "Petits Chanteurs des Sables", a Christian choral group associated with the Petits Chanteurs à la Croix de Bois.
 At the age of 11, Delanoë witnessed the crisis of Bizerte between France and newly independent Tunisia.
 Bertrand Delanoë moved back to France with his family following Tunisian independence; after the military base in Bizerte was closed in 1963, Delanoë's family broke up.
 His mother came to live in Rodez, Aveyron with her son.
 After leaving school, Delanoë is said to have started studies in law at the University of Toulouse.
 According to Who's Who in France he has a diploma in economics.

 Career

 Early political career

 Delanoë has been involved in politics since the age of twenty-three as the secretary of the Socialist federation in Aveyron.

 He was first elected to the Council of Paris in 1977.
+In 1981, he was elected to the National Assembly.
 In 1993, he became the head of the city's Socialist Party branch.
 In 1995, he was elected to the Senate, where he was secretary of the Committee on Foreign Affairs and Defence.